tinacms/tina.io/content/guides/tina-cloud/starter/connect-to-tina-cloud.md

 <!--  -->

-For more details check out the <a href="https://github.com/tinacms/tinacms/tree/main/packages/next-tinacms-cloudinary" target="_blank">package readme to set up cloudinary</a> in your own project.
+For more details check out the <a href="https://github.com/tinacms/tinacms/tree/main/packages/next-tinacms-cloudinary" target="_blank">package README to set up Cloudinary</a> in your own project.